Emmrys-Jay/go-loadbalancer/README.md

 # go-loadbalancer

-Loadbalancer with various balancing strategies
+A loadbalancer that supports different load balancing strategies